South Dakota has over 5 million acres of hunting opportunity on public land and private land that has been leased for public hunting.

 Please remember these are privately owned lands and your actions while hunting on them can determine if they are open to public hunting in the future.

 Walk-In Areas: Privately owned lands, operating as working farms and ranches.
 Walk-In Areas are leased for public hunting access by the South Dakota Department of Game, Fish and Parks using money from the sale of hunting licenses and Federal Aid money from a tax on hunting equipment sales to pay the leases.
 No further permission from landowners is needed to hunt these areas.
 NO DRIVING is allowed on Walk-In Areas except on designated trails and parking areas.
-There are over 1.25 million acres in the Walk-In Area program.

 - Hunter Evaluation of the 2009 WIA's - Report